Islam by country

+In 2020, there were 53 Muslim-majority countries.
+Islam is the majority religion in several subregions: Central Asia, Western Asia, Maritime Southeast Asia, North Africa, West Africa, the Sahel, and the Middle East.

+The diverse Asia-Pacific region contains the highest number of Muslims in the world, surpassing the combined Middle East and North Africa (short: Mena).
+Around 62% of the world's Muslims live in the Asia-Pacific region (from Turkey to Indonesia), with over one billion adherents.
+Asia hosts the world's top 4 largest domestic populations, starting with Indonesia at 12.7% of the world, followed by Pakistan—11.1%, then India—10.9%, and Bangladesh—9.2%.

+Africa has the 5th and 6th largest populations in Nigeria—5.3% and Egypt—4.9%.
+The Middle East hosts 7th and 8th with both Iran and Turkey holding an estimated 4.6%.
+Only about 20% of Muslims live in the Arab world.

+Regional comparisons

 South Asia has the largest population of Muslims in the world, with about one-third of all Muslims being from South Asia.
 Islam is the dominant religion in the Maldives, Afghanistan, Pakistan, and Bangladesh.
 India is the country with the largest Muslim population outside Muslim-majority countries with more than 200 million adherents.

-The various Hamito-Semitic, Arab, Berber, Turkic, and Iranic countries of the greater Middle East-North Africa (MENA) region, where Islam is the dominant religion in every country other than Israel, host 23% of the world's Muslims.
+The Middle East-North Africa (MENA) region hosts 23% of the world's Muslims, and Islam is the dominant religion in every country in the region other than Israel and Cyprus.

 The country with the single largest population of Muslims is Indonesia in Southeast Asia, which on its own hosts 13% of the world's Muslims.
 Together, the Muslims in the countries of Southeast Asia constitute the world's third-largest population of Muslims.
-In the countries of the Malay Archipelago, Muslims are in the majority in Malaysia (East Malaysia), Indonesia and Brunei.
+In the countries of the Malay Archipelago, Muslims are in the majority in Brunei, Indonesia, and Malaysia.

 About 15% of Muslims reside in Sub-Saharan Africa, and sizeable Muslim communities are also found in the Americas, Russia, China and Europe.

 Western Europe hosts many Muslim immigrant communities where Islam is the second-largest religion after Christianity, where it represents 6% of the total population or 24 million people.

-According to the Pew Research Center in 2010, there were 50 Muslim-majority countries.
-Around 62% of the world's Muslims live in the Asia-Pacific region (from Turkey to Indonesia), with over one billion adherents.
-The largest Muslim population in a country is in Indonesia, a country home to 12.7% of the world's Muslims, followed by Pakistan (11.1%), India (10.9%) and Bangladesh (9.2%).

-About 20% of Muslims live in the Arab world.
-In the Middle East, the non-Arab countries of Iran and Turkey are the largest Muslim-majority countries, while Egypt and Nigeria in Africa have the same status.
-The study found more Muslims in the United Kingdom or France than in Lebanon and more in Russia or China than in Syria.
-Also, Ethiopia has more Muslims than Afghanistan.
-The Indian state of Uttar Pradesh has more Muslims than any other Muslim-majority countries except Indonesia, Pakistan, Bangladesh, Nigeria, Egypt, Iran and Turkey.